esteemedtogami/DecisionPoint-Challenge/README.txt

 To run, simply extract the "DecisionPoint-Challenge" repo (if zipped), navigate to the root of the directory, and double click on the "HelloCrypto.html" file.
 The main page will launch in your default browser.
-You may then chose the provided csv file (also located in DecisionPoint-Challenge/Resources), and click "submit".
+You may then choose the provided csv file (also located in DecisionPoint-Challenge/Resources), and click "submit".
 From there, a line chart will appear that displays the various crypto currency datasets from the csv.
 You can mouse over any datapoint to get more specific